gpicavet/gpicavet.github.io/_posts/2016-09-06-getting-started-exo-reactjs.markdown

 bundle.js.map  219 bytes       0  [emitted]  main
     + 278 hidden modules
 {% endhighlight %}
-Note : you will see some warnings from the optimizer.
+Note : did you notice few warnings from the optimizer ?
 Well, library all not always cleaned :)<br>
 Important : optimized bundle should not be too big (< 1 Mo), so for large app you can look at webpack's code splitting feature.<br>
 Note : you can still debug in original files in production, as map file is also updated !